 Bubble Point Testing is typically performed using the industry standard SAE ARP901 "Bubble Point Test Method".
-Bubble point testing is used by NFC as standard manufacturing quality control check for our stainless steel woven wire mesh elements, and welded disc assemblies to ensure the welding process and filter mesh used are up to our strict quality standards.
+Bubble point testing is used by NFC as standard manufacturing quality control check and integrity test for our stainless steel woven wire mesh elements, and welded disc assemblies to ensure the welding process and filter mesh used are up to our strict quality standards.

 NFC has several bubble point test fixtures, dependent on the type of product being tested in house.
 Bubble point testing consists of attaching a clean, dry compressed air line through a seal at the filter inlet, the pressure is then slowly raised using a pressure regulator until the first steady stream of bubbles is observed.
 A manometer is used to measure the pressure at which the first stream of bubbles occurs.
 This measurement is related to the largest pore size of the filter element.